-With so many different types and causes of cardiac problems in pets, it is essential that your pet’s cardiac illness is properly diagnosed.
-Our state of the art diagnostic tools, used with Dr. Kornreich’s expertise in interpreting the findings, provide the environment for a timely, accurate diagnosis.
+With so many different types and causes of cardiac problems in pets, it is essential that your pet’s cardiac disease be properly diagnosed.
+Our state of the art diagnostic tools, in addition to the expertise of our cardiology service provide the environment for a timely, accurate diagnosis.

 VMC Cardiology Service

 Our cardiology service offers state-of-the-art cardiac ultrasound (echocardiogram) evaluations with color flow Doppler and speckle tracking capabilities.
 Thoracic radiographs, electrocardiography (ECG), 24 hour ECG monitoring (Holter), blood tests, and blood pressure monitoring are also utilized the cardiology service to fully evaluate your pet’s disease state.
 Additionally, our updated facilities offer ample space for you to observe your pet’s examination and echocardiogram.